ahoward/ro/README.md

 more about this can be rtfm'd here -> https://github.com/ahoward/ro/blob/main/lib/ro.rb#L29-L55

-because not having a repl sucks, so `ro` has one.  you should too.
+because not having a repl sucks, `ro` has one.  you should too.

 ```sh